*This post may contain affiliate links. Please see my disclosure for more details!*

 - Heat in the microwave for 30 second intervals until its melted through.

-- Whisk or Mix together till smooth.
+- Whisk or mix together until smooth.
 It might look a little funky at first, but stick with it.

-- Once mixed, leave to set in the fridge till solid - usually 4-5 hours, or overnight.
+- Once mixed, leave to set in the fridge until solid - usually 4-5 hours, or overnight.